-The power meter is located on the Windows taskbar.
-The power meter allows you to quickly access power settings and view the remaining battery charge.
+The Power icon mathematical states is located on the Windows taskbar.
+The Power icon allows you to quickly access power settings and view the remaining battery charge.

-• To view the percentage of remaining battery charge and the current power plan, place the mouse pointer over the power meter icon can also type power options in the task bar search box, and then select Power Options.
+• To view the percentage of remaining battery charge and the current power plan, place the mouse pointer over the Power icon type power options in the taskbar search box, and then select Power Options.

-• To use Power Options, right-click the power meter icon mathematical states, and then select an item from the list.
-You
+To use Power Options, right-click the Power icon I, and then select Power Options.
+You can also

-Different power meter icons indicate whether the computer is running on battery or external power.
+Different Power icons indicate whether the computer is running on battery or external power.
 Placing the mouse pointer over the icon reveals a message if the battery has reached a low or critical battery level.